MICHAL TAL - PIANIST

 The preeminent Israeli pianist Michal Tal enjoys a busy and versatile international career, performing throughout to great acclaim.
 She presents at her concerts "A breathtaking performance" (Tel Aviv) and "Imaginative fingers" (London).

 Her numerous performances include recitals, performances with orchestra and chamber music as well as lecture concerts.
-She is also invited frequently to teach and give masterclasses as well as invitations to judge in national and international piano competitions, such as The Tchaikovsky conservatory (Moscow), the Beijing Conservatory, the HKAPA (Hong Kong), Ecole Normal (Paris), the Birmingham Royal Conservatory, The Euro Arts festival (Halle, Germany), The university of New York, The Boston Conservatory, The New England Conservatory, Montclair university, the Primavera Pianistica piano festival, the Chethams piano festival, The piano festival in Tirana and the Musicfest Perugia Festival.
+She is also invited frequently to teach and give masterclasses as well as invitations to judge in national and international piano competitions, such as The Tchaikovsky conservatory (Moscow), the Beijing Conservatory, the HKAPA (Hong Kong), Ecole Normal (Paris), the Birmingham Royal Conservatory, The Euro Arts festival (Halle, Germany), The university of New York, The Boston Conservatory, The New England Conservatory, Montclair university, the Primavera Pianistica piano festival, the Chethams piano festival, the piano festival in Tirana , UK Trinity Music And Dance international competition, The Zhongsin international music competition, and the Musicfest Perugia Festival.
+Recent performances include the Clara Schumann concerto for her 200 anniversary with the Jerusalem Camerata and a series with the Raanana Symphonette.
+Future performances for the 2020-2021 season include The Beethoven Concertos with the Jerusalem Symphony and the Jerusalem Camerata.

 © Yoel Levy